-Table 4.5 - Concord Station Information
+Table 4.5 - Concord Site Information

-AQS ID 06-013-0002 GPS coordinates 37.936013, -122.026154 Location One-story commercial building Address 2956-A Treat Blvd, Concord CA 94518 County Contra Costa Distance to road from gaseous probe (meters) Treat Blvd: 181 Oak Grove Rd: 244 Traffic count (AADT, year) Treat Blvd: 39,860 (2017) Oak Grove Rd: 24,910 (2017) Traffic counts data were updated on April 1, 2020 and reflect the latest available data.
-Groundcover Paved Statistical Area San Francisco-Oakland-Berkeley CBSA Pollutants Measured O 3 , NO x , SO 2 , CO, PM 10 , PM {2.5F} , PM {2.5C} , Toxics Spatial Scale Neighborhood scale (0.5 - 4 km) Notes The site is located within the city of Concord, which is the largest city in Contra Costa County.
+AQS ID 06-013-0002 GPS coordinates 37.936013, -122.026154 Location One-story commercial building Address 2956-A Treat Blvd, Concord, CA 94518 County Contra Costa Distance to road from gaseous probe (meters) Treat Blvd: 181 Oak Grove Rd: 244 Traffic count (AADT, year) Treat Blvd: 39,860 (2017) Oak Grove Rd: 24,910 (2017) Traffic counts data were updated on April 1, 2020 and reflect the latest available data.
+Groundcover Paved Statistical Area San Francisco-Oakland-Berkeley CBSA Pollutants Measured O 3 , CO, NO 2 , SO 2 , PM 10 , PM 2.5 , Toxics Spatial Scale Neighborhood scale (0.5 - 4 km) Notes The site is located within the city of Concord, which is the largest city in Contra Costa County.
 The monitoring site located near a shopping center and surrounded by residential neighborhoods within the Diablo Valley where locally emitting pollutants can be trapped under the right meteorological conditions: surface-based inversions during winter months and hot stagnant conditions in the summer months.
 The site is also six miles south of the Tesoro and the Shell Refineries, both potential major sources of SO 2 .
 PM 10 monitoring was changed from 1:6 to 1:12 sampling effective January 1, 2013 to accommodate limited resources.
-Because the Bay Area is well above the minimum monitoring requirements for PM 10 , EPA approved this decrease in sampling frequency as well as converting these PM 10 monitors from SLAMS to SPMs.
-Therefore, this monitor is no longer counted in PM 10 minimum monitoring requirements.
+Because the Bay Area is well above the minimum monitoring requirements for $PM{10}$ , EPA approved this decrease in sampling frequency as well as converting these $PM{10}$ monitors from SLAMS to SPMs.
+Therefore, this monitor is no longer counted in $PM{10}$ minimum monitoring requirements.